abpframework/abp/docs/en/Community-Articles/2023-03-20- IdentityUser-Relationships/Post.md

 ![user-department-image](images/user-department.png)

-And shows the department name on the data table:
+And it shows the department name on the data table:

 ![users-page-department-image](images/users-page-department.png)

 ## Conclusion
-In this article I talked about IdentityUser's relationships.
+In this article I talked about the IdentityUser's relationships.
 Thank you for reading the article, I hope it was useful.
 See you soon!

 ## References
 - https://docs.abp.io/en/abp/latest/Module-Entity-Extensions